s9e/TextFormatter/docs/Cookbook/Installation.md

 }
 ```

+### Via Git

-Or by cloning this repository and using the bundled autoloader:
+Clone this repository and use the bundled autoloader:
 ```
 git clone https://github.com/s9e/TextFormatter.git
 ```